nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 second row 6-10.

 HyacinthFarmBoss: (Default) true
-Use in combination with F9UsesWobblyWings set to true to allow WW boss farming in the background while farming Hyacinths.
+Use in combination with BossFarmUsesWobblyWings set to true to allow WW boss farming in the background while farming Hyacinths.

+BankEnableLGDeposit: (Default) true
+Enables the auto deposit of RESS in the Leaf Galaxy bank tab.

+BankEnableSNDeposit: (Default) true
+Enables the auto deposit of RESS in the Sacred Nebula bank tab.

+BankEnableEBDeposit: (Default) true
+Enables the auto deposit of RESS in the Energy Belt bank tab.

+BankEnableFFDeposit: (Default) true
+Enables the auto deposit of RESS in the Fire Fields bank tab.

+BankEnableSRDeposit: (Default) true
+Enables the auto deposit of RESS in the Soul Realm bank tab.

+BankEnableQADeposit: (Default) true
+Enables the auto deposit of RESS in the Quark Ambit bank tab.

+BankRunsSpammer: (Default) true
+Enables the boss farmer background script while using bank maintainer.

+BankCycleTime: (Default) true
+Amount of time to wait between bank maintainer cycles (in seconds)

 Debug: (Default) false
 Extra debug logging and testing modes, not recommended for users due to large